 Alicia Frieze was born and raised right here in Council Bluffs, IA.
 She graduated from Thomas Jefferson High School and then continued her education with Stratford Career Institute’s Distant Learning Program in the interest of interior design.

-Alicia has an exciting career as the Director of Sales for the Council Bluffs Convention and Visitor Bureau.
-When she isn’t being an UNbeliveable advocate for CB, she’s killing it at that mom and wife game!
+Alicia is excited about all of the new programs she is working on as our Workforce Development Director.
+When she isn’t working, she’s killing it at that mom and wife game!
 She married her high school sweetheart.
 Together they have two beautiful teenage daughters and two Great Danes!
-Her family loves to spend their free time outdoors, specifically camping at their “happy place,” a campground in IA.
+Her family loves to spend their free time outdoors, specifically camping at their “happy place,” a campground in Iowa.

-She is passionate about helping others and volunteers for many CB organizations, including Operation 22 Til Freedom.
-Alicia is OTTF’s Vice- President and will be handling our social media efforts, marketing, and event planning.
+She is passionate about helping others and volunteers for many CB organizations.
+Including, but not limited to just Operation 22 Til Freedom.
+Alicia is OTTF’s Vice President and will be handling our social media efforts, marketing, and event planning.
 She is passionate about ensuring that those who fought for her freedom don’t stop fighting for their own lives.
 Have an idea about how OTTF can help veterans in our community or nationwide?
 Give her a call.
 She loves new ideas and brainstorming!

 Matt Denny | Treasurer

-Matt has been married for nine years and has two children, a three year old son and a seven year old daughter.
+Matt has been married for nine years and has two children, a three-year-old son and a seven-year-old daughter.
 As a family, they enjoy spending as much time outside as possible.
-They enjoy camping, hiking, swimming, kayaking, and traveling.
+Their hobbies include camping, hiking, swimming, kayaking, and traveling.